 Communication with Students:

-states that only Ryerson e-mail accounts are to be used for communication with students.
-All students, including continuing education students, have access to Ryerson email through their my.ryerson.ca site, and this is the official way in which they receive communication.
+states that only TMU e-mail accounts are to be used for communication with students.
+All students, including continuing education students, have access to Ryerson email through their my.torontomu.ca site, and this is the official way in which they receive communication.
 All students are required to register for and maintain this account.
-Emails sent from other accounts may not be answered!
+Emails sent from other accounts may not be answered.

 Course Content (Schedule of Activities):

-Note that Ryerson weeks run from Tuesdays to Mondays
+Note that weeks run from Tuesday to Monday during the Fall semester

 |Introduction to Computer Science.
 History of Computer Science.